kubernetes/website/docs/tutorials/object-management-kubectl/declarative-object-management-configuration.md

   values of an object, as observed by the Kubernetes cluster.
 These are kept in the Kubernetes cluster storage, typically etcd.
 - *declarative configuration writer /  declarative writer*: A person or software component that makes updates to a live object.
-The live writers refered to in this topic make changes to object configuration files and run `kubectl apply` to write the changes.
+The live writers referred to in this topic make changes to object configuration files and run `kubectl apply` to write the changes.

 ## How to create objects